kalsandbrook/CS39440-Major-Project/docs/Final_Report/kas143_ProjectReport_2024.typ

 The only limitation of the Steam API is that it only provides Games that are available on the Steam platform, which may limit the number of games that can be added to the library.
 However, as the Steam platform is one of the largest digital distribution platforms for games, it is likely that most games will be available on the platform.

+#pagebreak()

 == Review against Requirements <review-requirements>

+The project was reviewed against the functional and non-functional requirements set out at the beginning of the project.
+A detailed breakdown of this review follows.

+=== Review of Functional Requirements
+#[
+  #show grid.cell: it => {
+    if(it.x == 0){
+      smallcaps[#it]
+      h(1em)
+    } else if (it.x == 1){
+      it
+    }
+    else { it }
+  }
+  #grid(
+    stroke: (x, y) => if x == 0 {
+      (right: (
+        paint: luma(180),
+        thickness: 1.5pt,
+      ))
+    },
+    gutter: 1em,
+    columns: (2.5fr,5fr),
+    [FR01 -- Game Management],[The application satisfies this requirement, allowing for the addition, deletion and editing of games in the library.
+Games have a variety of attributes.], [FR02 -- Backlog Management],[Users are able to mark a game as part of their backlog, and the application can be filtered to only show games in the backlog.], [FR03 -- Progress Tracking],[Games are able to marked with several completion statuses.
+These include "None", "Playing", "Completed" and "Abandoned".], [FR04 -- Sorting and Filtering],[Games are able to be sorted based on any attribute, and filtered based on any attribute.
+However, there is a bug with the filtering system that prevents multiple filters from being applied at the same time.], [FR05 -- Manual Game Entry],[Games are able to be added manually to the library, with the user entering the information about the game.], [FR06 -- API Integration],[Information about games is able to be imported from an API, with the user being able to choose from five games with similar names to import.], [FR07 -- Desktop Application],[The application is a desktop application, with a main window acting as the central hub.
+Games are able to be launched from the application, given an executable path is set.], [OFR01, OFR02 --],[Due to time constraints, neither of the Optional Features were implemented.], )
+]
+=== Review of Non-Functional Requirements

+Whilst Non-Functional Requirements cannot be objectively measured against in the same way as Functional Requirements, the application follows the principles set out in the requirements.
+GamePile performs well, doesn't crash, and is designed in a way to maximise maintainability and extendability.

+Work to port the program to other operating systems and to translate the program into other languages will not require significant changes to the codebase, and would be relatively simple to achieve.
+The Qt translation tools `lupdate` can be used to extract strings from the application, and `lrelease` can be used to compile the translations into translation source files.
+This file can then be loaded by the application to provide translations.

 // == Stage 2 <stage-2> // Second few weeks - GameLibrary, single source of truth - etc.